The Blue Lagoon, Iceland Travel. Photo by Jim Stevenson

 Jokulsarlon Lake, southeast Iceland.
 Photo by Jim.

-Iceland’s southeast contains the southern flanks of the country’s largest ice cap Vatnajokull whose presence has greatly affected the surrounding landscape and is also home to the country’s most unstable volcano, Laki.
+Iceland travel in the southeast embraces the southern flanks of the country’s largest ice cap Vatnajokull whose presence has greatly affected the surrounding landscape and is also home to the country’s most unstable volcano, Laki.

 Vatnajokul – this massive ice cap, almost comparable to Polar and Greenland ice caps.

 Journeys onto the ice cap generally start with the valley glaciers and the easiest non-expeditionary way to achieve this is to travel with a guide in a four wheel drive vehicle.